-5.3 Statutory Three-judge Actions
+5.3 Statutory Three-Judge Actions

-- (a) In any action or proceeding which a party believes is required to be heard by a three-judge district court, the words "Three-Judge District Court Requested" or the equivalent shall be included immediately following the title of the first pleading in which the cause of action requiring a three-judge court is pleaded.
+In any action or proceeding that a party believes is required to be heard by a three-judge district court, the words "Three-Judge District Court Requested" or the equivalent shall be included immediately following the title of the first pleading in which the claim for relief requiring a three-judge court is pleaded.
 Unless the basis for the request is apparent from the pleading, it shall be set forth in the pleading or in a brief statement attached thereto.
-The words "Three-Judge District Court Requested" or the equivalent on a pleading is a sufficient request under 28 U.S.C. § 2284. - (b) In any action or proceeding in which a three-judge court is requested, parties not filing documents using the ECF system shall file an original and three copies of every pleading, motion, notice, or other document with the Clerk until it is determined either that a three-judge court will not be convened or that the three-judge court has been convened and dissolved, and the case remanded to a single judge.
-The parties may be permitted to file fewer copies by order of the Court.
+The words "Three-Judge District Court Requested" or the equivalent on a pleading is a sufficient request under 28 U.S.C. § 2284.